juitnow/sthreepo/README.md

   -n, --name=<name>     The name of the repository (default: "repository").
   -o, --origin=<origin> Set the origin for the repository.
   -v, --verbose         Be more verbose.
+      --invalidate-cloudfront=<distribution-id>
+                        Invalidate all CloudFront caches for the distribution with the specified ID.

 Environment Variables:
   STHREEPO_BUCKET         The AWS bucket name of the repository.
   STHREEPO_KEY            The default ID, ARN or alias of the KMS key to use.
+  STHREEPO_CLOUDFRONT_ID  The CloudFront Distribution ID for invalidating caches.
 ```